rappdw/zsh-autoswitch-conda/README.rst

 ::

     $ cd ..
-    Switching virtualenv: mydefaultenv  [Python 3.4.3+]
+    Switching conda: mydefaultenv  [Python 3.4.3+]
     $

-Otherwise, ``deactivate`` will simply be called on the virtualenv to switch back to the global python environment.
+Otherwise, ``deactivate`` will simply be called on the conda environment to switch back to the global python environment.

 Autoswitching is smart enough to detect that you have traversed to a project subdirectory.
-So your virtualenv will not be deactivated if you enter a subdirectory.
+So your conda environment will not be deactivated if you enter a subdirectory.

 ::

     $ cd my-python-project
-    Switching virtualenv: my-python-project  [Python 3.4.3+]
+    Switching conda: my-python-project  [Python 3.4.3+]
     $ cd src
-    $ # Notice how this has not deactivated the project virtualenv
+    $ # Notice how this has not deactivated the project conda environment
     $ cd ../..
-    Switching virtualenv: mydefaultenv  [Python 3.4.3+]
+    Switching conda: mydefaultenv  [Python 3.4.3+]
-    $ # exited the project parent folder, so the virtualenv is now deactivated
+    $ # exited the project parent folder, so the conda envrionment is now deactivated

 rmvenv
 ''''''

-You can remove the virtual environment for a directory you are currently in using the ``rmvenv`` helper function:
+You can remove the conda environment for a directory you are currently in using the ``rmvenv`` helper function:

 ::

     $ cd my-python-project
     $ rmvenv
-    Switching virtualenv: mydefaultenv  [Python 2.7.12]
+    Switching conda: mydefaultenv  [Python 2.7.12]
     Removing myproject...

-This will delete the virtual environment in ``.venv`` and remove the ``.venv`` file itself.
+This will delete the conda environment in ``.venv`` and remove the ``.venv`` file itself.
 The ``rmvenv`` command will fail if there is no ``.venv`` file in the current directory: